ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 fraction according to a dataset of areas equipped for irrigation (:ref:`Siebert et al. (2005) <Siebertetal2005>`).
-The area of irrigated cropland in each grid cell is given by the smaller of the grid cell’s total cropland area, according to the default CLM4 dataset, and the grid cell’s area equipped for irrigation.
-The remainder of the grid cell’s cropland area (if any) is then assigned to unirrigated cropland.
+The area of irrigated cropland in each grid cell is given by the smaller of the grid cell's total cropland area, according to the default CLM4 dataset, and the grid cell's area equipped for irrigation.
+The remainder of the grid cell's cropland area (if any) is then assigned to unirrigated cropland.
 Irrigated and unirrigated crops are placed on separate soil columns, so that irrigation is only applied to the soil beneath irrigated crops.